felipearc13/termux-term-ready/README.md

 ## Prerequisites

 To use this script, you need to have Termux installed on your Android device.

-You can download Termux from the [Google Play Store](https://translate.google.com/?hl=pt-BR) or from the [F-Droid](https://translate.google.com.br/?hl=en).
+You can find information about Termux here.

 ## Installation